raguay/MyAlfred/README.md

 This is where I am keeping my Alfred 2 workflows.
 I currently have the following workflows:

+## Directory Processing Workflow

+This workflow is for sequentially going through the contents of a directory.
+You can get entries for file and directory separately.
+The are counted independently.

+Set Processing Directory
+This file action only appears on directories in the Alfred browser.
+It will set the directory that is being processed.
+Both file and directory counters get reset with this action.

+**dp:nextfile**
+This command will put the next file in the processing directory to the clipboard and to notifications.

+**dp:showdir**
+This command shows the directory currently being processed.

+**dp:reset**
+This resets the counts for the current file and directory.

+**dp:nextdir**
+This command will put the next directory in the processing directory to the clipboard and to notifications.

 ## List Processing Workflow

 This workflow is for processing a text list of items separated by a single character.
 You set the character and the direction of the search, and the workflow will give you one at a time.